-- Upon receipt of a Party's appeal, the Hearing Coordinator will share it with the other Party. - Each Party may submit a response to the other Party's appeal (no more than 3,000 words). - 3.
-Each Party must submit this response to the Commissioner within 10 calendar days after the other Party's appeal has been shared. - 4.
-The appealing Party will have access to the other Party's response to the appeal, but no further responses will be permitted.
+- iii.
+Receipt of Appeal - 1.
+Upon receipt of a Party's appeal, the Hearing Coordinator will share it with the other Party. - 2.
+Each Partý may submit a response to the other Party's appeal (no more than 3,000 words). - 3.
+Each Party must submit this response to the Commissioner within 10 calendar days after the other Party's appeal has been shared.

-iiii.
-Response to Appeal

-- The Title IX Coordinator is permitted, but not required, to file a response to a Party's appeal to respond to concerns relating to procedural irregularities or bias in the Investigation and Hearing process. - The Title IX Coordinator may submit one response for each Party that files an appeal (that raises a procedural irregularity). - 3.
-Each response by the Title IX Coordinator should be no more than 1,500 words. - The Parties will have access to the Title IX Coordinator's response(s) to the appeal, but no further responses will be permitted.
+- 4. The appealing Party will have access to the other Party's response to the appeal, but no further responses will be permitted. - iv Response to Appeal - The Title IX Coordinator is permitted, but not required, to file a response to a Party's appeal to respond to concerns relating to procedural irregularities or bias in the Investigation and Hearing process. - The Title IX Coordinator may submit one response for each Party that files an appeal (that raises a procedural irregularity). - 3.
+Each response by the Title IX Coordinator should be no more than 1,500 words. - 4.
+The Parties will have access to the Title IX Coordinator's response(s) to the appeal, but no further responses will be permitted. - v.
+Appeal Decision - The Appeal Officer will provide the Notice of Outcome of Appeal no later than ten (10) business days after receipt of all appeal documents. - 2.
+As needed, the Appeal Officer will consult with the Title IX Coordinator regarding the management of ongoing Remedies. - 3.
+The Appeal Officer may reject the appeal in whole or in part, issue a new decision regarding responsibility, issue new or revised Sanctions and Remedies, or refer the matter to a new Decision-maker.

-iiii.
-Appeal Decision

-- The Appeal Officer will provide the Notice of Outcome of Appeal no later than ten (10) business days after receipt of all appeal documents. - As needed, the Appeal Officer will consult with the Title IX Coordinator regarding the management of ongoing Remedies. - The Appeal Officer may reject the appeal in whole or in part, issue a new decision regarding responsibility, issue new or revised Sanctions and Remedies, or refer the matter to a new Decision-maker.

 Documents relating to formal complaints including investigations, the investigatory report, witness statements, evidence, dispositions and the complaint itself shall be held for 7 years after the graduation of the student or the date of the student's last attendance.
-Any of the documents containing confidential information shall be held in a secure location under the custody and control of the Systemwide Investigator, Vice President of Student Affairs or the President's designee.
+Any of the documents containing confidential information shall be held in a secure location under the custody and control of the Systemwide Investigator, vice president of student affairs or the president's designee.
 Documents pertaining to employees that are maintained by the Office of Human Resources shall be maintained in a secure location and in accordance with the Georgia Archives records retention schedule, but in no case fewer than 7 years.